 Lie flat on the ground with your legs extended and arms by your side.

 Lift your legs and bend your knees, pulling them toward your chest.

-Lift your head and arms so they are pointing to your feet.
+Press your lower back into the ground and tuck your chin down.
 This modification will take some of the pressure off your core.

 Second Modification

-Extend your arms over your head near your ears.
+If you want to challenge yourself further, extend your arms over your head near your ears.

 Third Modification